CloudLabs-MOC/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-azure-bastion.md

 1. Select **Connect**.

-Note that it takes time for the new tab to open, and when it does there's no response.
+>**Note** It takes time for the new tab to open, and when it does there's no response.

 ## Task 2: Check that Bastion has been deployed